 My first such trade was in Boulder, in the early 1970s.
 The Naropa Institute was new to Boulder and Karma Dzong was hosting its first annual Christmas fair in what is now the Boulder Book Store.
 At the time I was mostly doing bead work, and the artist in the booth next to me was offering antique hand-carved fetishes.
 We traded compliments and our influences, and soon it was natural that we also swapped our artwork — she chose a bead embroidered wall hanging of mine and I left with some of her exquisite fetishes.
 Best of all, we both left our new friendship and some fresh ideas!
 Today I treasure the talisman I made from the trade pieces as much as I did then.

 The ones of note in the photo below are the ancient abalone fish, the jade bird from Wyoming, the Mother of Pearl heart, soapstone bear and small Hudson Bay Company glass beads.
-I found the silver and turquoise charm of the child at a playground in a Washington, DC, neighborhood that later led me to Colorado, an ideal place for an artist.
+I found the silver and turquoise charm of the child at a playground in a Washington, DC, neighborhood that later led me back to Colorado, an ideal place for an artist.
 It must have been from these times that forged my dedication to make talismans and share the power they contain.

 Liz Crain, a “Ceramic Fun Agent,” is one of my more recent inspirations as well as a good friend, even though we’ve never met in person.
 Liz is a bit far away (in Capitola, California) but that hasn’t prevented us from trading ideas and artwork.
 I’m proud to have two of her pieces in my collection, and she has one of my “Good Trade talismans” in hers.